18 Big Financial Planning Misconceptions

-This tool make it easy and convenient to create and maintain a detailed and flexible retirement plan.
+This tool makes it easy and convenient to create and maintain a detailed and flexible retirement plan.
 Get started now…

 Most people are worried about their ability to pay bills and save for retirement.
-However, how you spend your time – the kind of work and leisure you do and how early or late you choose to retire – are what is truly important.
+However, how you spend your time – the kind of work and leisure you do, who you spend time with, and how early or late you choose to retire – are what is truly important.

 Can You Retire Earlier?

 Time is the key factor if you believe that happiness and fulfillment are the measures of success.
 Study after study have shown that how you spend your time is what results in your happiness – not how much money you have.

 It is not uncommon for someone to toil away at a job they don’t like in order to save enough money to gain financial freedom.
 But it doesn’t have to be this way.
 Options include:

 - Working more for a shorter period of time to get to an earlier retirement

 - Achieving passive income sources